 Applied toponymy is the use of geographical names as a direct or supplementary means of analysis and problem solving relating to events requiring analysis and solution.
 Also, "geographic names" is recognized internationally as a required or essential data layer of framework within a country's National Spatial Data Infrastructure (NSDI), which also is in support of a Global Spatial Data Infrastructure (GSDI) as well as a country's digital mapping efforts, and digital cartography in general.
 The course in applied toponymy provides an introduction that should establish a sound basis for each student to further his or her knowledge of the subject, and that should enable students to make valuable contributions to their national programs of names standardization.
 The two weeks devoted to this effort can only give an introduction to each of the major requirements for implementing a program.
 The possibility of offering an advanced course on specific aspects of implementing procedures is being examined.
-In June and July 2003, the course was held in Quito, Ecuador.
-The course was highly successful with students from the national mapping agency, and from the military.
-Each course is limited normally to about 20 students although by special request, this course enrolled 31 students.
+In August 2004, the course was held in Santo Domingo, Dominican Republic, and was held in Panama City, Panama in August and September 2005.
+Each course was highly successful with students from the national mapping agency and various other national agencies as well as the academic community.
+There were 20 students from the Dominican Republic in that course, and 29 from Panama in that course.